 - Are there any trips / visits that require reply slips / permission slips to be completed and returned?

-to take advantage of all of the extracurricular opportunities on offer at school; Environmental Society, Science Club, Robotics/Engineering Club, competitions, trips, mentoring, helping with middle school science sessions…The easiest way to keep up with this is either through our website, parentmail, or just reading the notice boards and listening to notices read out in tutor time & assemblies, or on Twitter.
+to take advantage of all of the extracurricular opportunities on offer at school; Environmental Society, Science Club, Robotics/Engineering Club, competitions, trips, mentoring, helping with middle school science sessions…The easiest way to keep up with this is either through our website, school emails, or just reading the notice boards and listening to notices read out in tutor time & assemblies, or on Twitter.

-to engage with her subjects in a much broader way outside of school.
+to engage with their subjects in a much broader way outside of school.
 This could be as simple as watching the relavent programming together, to visiting the coast or one of the amazing London museums.

 need to engage a lot more fully with their subjects outside of the limits of the taught syllabus content, especially if they have plans to study at University.
 We give them a lot of guidance on how to do this, which we have shared with you on this website.
-Make sure that your daughter is aware of this guidance and is acting upon it.
+Make sure that your child is aware of this guidance and is acting upon it.